Yale-Medicaid/medicaid-jama-hf-220075/README.md

 # medicaid-jama-hf-220075
-Repository for JAMA Health Forum paper entitled "Disparities in Health Care Spending and Utilization Among Black and White Medicaid Enrollees"

-Jacob Wallace, Anthony Lollo, Chima Ndumele, Kate A. Duchowny, Matthew Lavallee, JAMA Health Forum
+Repository for *JAMA Health Forum* paper entitled "Disparities in Health Care Spending and Utilization Among Black and White Medicaid Enrollees" by Jacob Wallace, Anthony Lollo, Kate A. Duchowny, Matthew Lavallee, and Chima Ndumele.

 # Replication Code
-The programs for the main paper regressions are provide as .do files that need to be run in a stata environment.
+Snippets from the programs used to run the primary regressions in the paper are provide as .do files that need to be run in a Stata environment.
 An extra .py file that needs to be run in a python environment is provided for adjusting the Stata prodcued p-values using the Benjamini-Hochberg procedure.

 #### Required Packages and Versions
 The analysis was performed with the following libraries and versions, so to ensure reproducibility packages and versions should match